 Reactive service I see as service that is done following a direct order, like refilling the coffee cup after being told to.

 There are some things that kind of ride the line between anticipatory and reactive, such as following standing orders or a repeating list of tasks.
-If you make a pot of coffee every day without prompting, but you were told “make a pot of coffee every day” a year ago—is that anticipatory or reactive?
+If you make a pot of coffee every day without prompting, but you were to told make a pot of coffee every day, a year ago—is that anticipatory or reactive?
 What if a year ago you were told to always refill the coffee cup before it’s down to a third of the way full, and now do it without any prompting?
-The answer is probably somewhere between “it depends” and “both, and neither”.
+The answer is probably somewhere between it depends and both, and neither.

-Realistically, a lot of dynamics aren’t a hundred-percent service or a hundred-percent control, nor is the service within them (assuming there is a service component) a hundred-percent reactive or a hundred-percent anticipatory.
+Realistically, a lot of dynamics aren’t one-hundred percent service or one-hundred percent control, nor is the service within them (assuming there is a service component) one-hundred percent reactive or one-hundred percent anticipatory.
 Hence I define things as what the focus is on.

 So how do these ideas correlate?

 Many think—and I agree—that control oriented and reactive service match up fairly naturally, as do service oriented and anticipatory service.
 Anticipatory service leaves room to focus on the tasks themselves, the wonderful mix of art and science of serving.
 Reactive service gives a sense of control with the tasks; you get more direct interaction and can focus on why you’re doing the tasks as they come up, the beautiful sense of surrendering control to another.